narencachy/aks-quickstart/README.md

 ### Create and deploy the votes web app

-This is a Java web app that uses the Redis server for persistance.
+This is a web app that uses the Redis server for persistance.

 ```

 kubectl apply -f votes

-# Get the public IP
+# Wait for the public IP
 kubectl get svc votes

+# get the public IP
+v=`kubectl get svc | grep votes` && set -- $v && v=$4 && echo $v

-# browse to public IP to test app
+# curl the public IP
+curl $v

 ```